Importing Scan Results

 DAST Tools

-where the XML is generated by selecting Scans, then Select Scan, then WAF Export, and then XML. - AppSpider Vulnerability Summary:
+.xmlwhere the XML is generated by selecting Scans, then Select Scan, then WAF Export, and then XML. - Acunetix 360: a Tool Connector.

-when the Base64 encoding option is selected; consider using our Burp Suite plugin to send results directly to Software Risk Manager. - Defensics Fuzz Test:
+.xmlwhen the Base64 encoding option is selected; consider using our Burp Suite plugin to send results directly to Software Risk Manager. - Continuous Dynamic (formally WhiteHat): a Tool Connector.

 - Fortify WebInspect: